bitfinexcom/bitfinex-api-py/README.md

 This repo contains an official python library that is used to connect to the both the Bitfinex api and the Honey Frameworks data-server.
 The library communicates with these servers using both websocket connection and a REST interface.

 ## `bfxapi.LiveWebsocket`
 The websocket exposes a collection of events that are triggered when certain data is received.
-Here is a full list of available events:
+When subscribing to an event you are able to pass either a standard function or an asyncio co-routine Here is a full list of available events:

 - `all`: listen for all messages coming through
 - `connected:` called when a connection is made